ibressler/dfmon/README.md

 ## dfmon

-A GUI for managing SCSI Devices in your Linux system with Truecrypt support ([Screenshots] [2])
+A GUI for managing hotplug storage devices (SATA, USB, SCSI, ...) in your Linux system with Truecrypt support ([Screenshots] [2])

 [2]: http://wiki.github.com/ingob/dfmon/

 ### About

 Its creation was motivated by the need to hot-unplug (e)SATA hard disks from the running system.
-Recent Linux distributions support this for USB devices but not for SATA devices directly, afaik (the author).
+Recent Linux distributions support this (via a GUI) for USB devices but not for SATA devices directly, afaik (the author).
 Please tell me, if I'm wrong, or if this is not supported by the kernel at all.

 Device removal preparation follows [a guide from Redhat] [1].
 Except for LVM, md or multipath setups - to keep it simple for the beginning.